top of page

 What happens if a guest does not manage to preregister for an IBCCES IAC?

 The Universal Orlando website states that there is no way to receive an IAC without preregistering.
-I would advise you to go to Guest Services and see if they have any options.
+I would advise you to go to Guest Services and talk to them directly for assistance.

 How does Universal's Disability Pass compare to Disney's DAS?